-Continued oversight of VA will be key to the proper and successful the implementation of the PACT Act.
-It is imperative that Congress and the VSO community monitor and collaborate with VA.
-Overall, DAV is pleased with VA's efforts; however, we have concerns and those are:
+Continued oversight of VA will be key for successful implementation of the PACT Act.
+It is imperative that Congress and the VSO community monitor and collaborate with VA throughout the process.
+Overall, DAV is pleased with VA's efforts; however, we have the following concerns:

 - Backlog of claims-As we noted above, VBA to this point, has managed all of the incoming claims, PACT Act claims and the backlog effectively.
-Although the backlog of claims has not increased it has not been effectively reduced.
+Although the backlog of claims has not increased beyond the numbers of February 2022, it has not been reduced.
 Currently, VBA has over 800,000 pending claims.
-We are concerned that these could quickly create an overwhelming number of backlogged claims. - Hiring and Training New Claims Processors-VBA keeps us advised on their recruiting efforts to hire 2,000 new claims processors.
+The backlog of cases has risen steadily over the past two months.
+We are concerned that the backlog may get out of control without correct resources and monitoring. - Hiring and Training New Claims Processors-VBA keeps us advised on its recruiting efforts to hire 2,000 new claims processors.
 Knowing that it can take 18 to 24 months to fully train a rating specialist, we do have concerns that VBA may not be able to onboard new employees timely to avoid our concerns over a looming increase in backlogged claims. - VA PACT Act training-As we noted previously, there have been some miscues in training and subsequent rating decisions.
-Although we have been informed of their training, DAV has not seen or been given access to their training to provide our input and feedback from a veteran's perspective. - PACT Act regulatory provisions-VA has published some rule changes in the Federal Register, such as their notice of sub-regulatory guidance in December 2022, updating the presumptive radiations locations based on the PACT Act on March 13, 2023 and the reevaluation of claims for DIC on March 22, 2023.
+VA will need to continuously update and monitor its training throughout this implementation. - PACT Act regulatory provisions-VA has published some rule changes in the Federal Register, such as its notice of sub-regulatory guidance in December 2022, updating the presumptive radiations locations based on the PACT Act on March 13, 2023 and the reevaluation of claims for DIC on March 22, 2023.
 However, VA has not published overarching proposed rule changes since the December 2022 guidance. - VA's presumptive disability decision-making process-Since the passage of the PACT Act, VA has not announced any additional disabilities related to any exposures.
-Also, we are not aware of any actions of VA's Working Group or if even created, as mandated by law. - Individual Longitudinal Exposure Record (ILER)-As required by the PACT Act, the Department of Defense and VA were to coordinate veteran access to ILER.
+Also, we are not aware of any actions of VA's Working Group or if it has even been created, as mandated by law. - Individual Longitudinal Exposure Record (ILER)-As required by the PACT Act, the Department of Defense and VA were to coordinate veteran access to ILER.
 As of this date, we are not aware of any actions taken by either agency to address ILER access.
 A review of VA's website notes that updates will be provided in September 2023.

 In conclusion, we applaud VA for its implementation, historic completion of 1.1 million claims since October 1, 2022, and its inclusive outreach and collaboration.
-However, based on our concerns and the noted miscues, we urge Congress to continue to hold regular oversight hearings over the next two years.
-This will assist VA in focusing on their claims processing, training, as well as the quality of the decision-making process.
+However, based on our concerns, we urge Congress to continue to hold regular oversight hearings over the next two years.
+This will assist VA in focusing on its claims processing, training, as well as the quality of the decision-making process.
 We must ensure that VA is being accountable for the implementation of the most comprehensive toxic exposure statutes ever enacted.

-Mr. Chairman, DAV believes that with a proper focus on PACT Act claims processing, the backlog of claims and continued oversight, VA can continue to be successful for veterans like Alfred Lewis Jr. We stand ready to assist the Subcommittee and VA in PACT Act implementation.
-We must deliver on the promise made by the PACT Act for the sake of toxic exposed veterans and their families, as many are in desperate need of VA's life-changing benefits.
+Mr. Chairman, DAV believes that with a proper focus on PACT Act claims processing, the backlog of claims and continued oversight, VA can be successful for veterans like Alfred Lewis, Jr. We stand ready to assist the Committee and VA in PACT Act implementation.
 This concludes my testimony and we thank you for the opportunity to provide our comments.